ABOUT CENTRAL PARK MODEL YACHT CLUB

 CPMYC has been written about in the New York Times, Wall Street Journal, Offshore Magazine, Model Yachting, Sports Illustrated and Popular Mechanics.

 We’re a non-profit organization and a member of the American Model Yachting Association (AMYA), the national governing body for 95 clubs representing approximately 2,500 members across the US.

-A major focus of our club is racing radio control sailboats.
+The major focus of our club is racing radio control sailboats.
 But we also know you have to learn to walk before you can run.
 So we invite novices and first-timers to call or email us and let us know you'd like to give it a try.
-We'll set up a time to give you instructions, tips, pointers and the controls.
+We'll set up a time to give you instructions, tips, pointers, and the controls.

 Or try renting a boat from Sail the Park at Kerbs Boathouse for just $11 for half an hour.

 If you're thinking of racing with us - or any club in your area - you should consider buying or building the class of boat that the local club races.